 Each part of our physical body is uniquely designed to serve a purpose along with all the other parts that, when combined, create a functional powerhouse capable of just about anything.

-We’re going to talk more in the next few chapters about this concept of the body of Christ, and more specifically, the importance of being united in purpose to the head, which is Christ.
-But for now, it’s important we understand this from the perspective of PEACE among the members of the body.
+We’re going to talk more in the next few chapters about this concept of being part of the body of Christ, and more specifically, the importance of being united in purpose to the head (which is Christ).
+But for now, it’s important we understand this from the perspective of PEACE among the members of the body of Christ.

 It is a VITAL part of our identity!